 Hello!
 I am glad you are here.
-I want to take a moment to share a part of my own health story as it brought me to herbalism and Chinese medicine.
+I want to take a moment to share a part of how my own health story and how pain, Lyme and sickness brought me to herbalism and Chinese medicine.

 I tried to make this health story as short and to the point as I could.
 If you have done your own personal storytelling, then you know that there are multiple detours and many routes to each story.